Pomax/are-we-flying/docs/index.md

   ...
 ```

 And that's our take off code.
 It's pretty rudimentary, but we only need this to run for "just as long as we need to turn the real autopilot on".
-Although to save a bit of testing, there's just a _tiny_ problem with this code as written:
+Although to save a bit of testing, there's just a _tiny_ problem with this code as written that we already saw in the previous auto-rudder pictures:

 ![image-20240213205919956](./image-20240213205919956.png)

 No wing leveler.

 The moment some of the twitchier planes lift off, there's a good chance they'll just tip over and try to crash.
 So, since this code will only be in effect for a short time, and we just need a stopgap between "wheels off the ground" and "turning on the real autopilot", let's just add the most naive wing lever code we possibly can:

 ```javascript
   ...